caf-expert/CAF-Hackathon-Advanced/README.md

 ## Content in this Hackathon

 Introduction to **Enterprise Scale" and all critical design areas of Enterprise Scale, including a lot of discussions and best practice sharing.

+TODO the contoso story

 ### Critical Design areas covered